-On June 15, 2020, it was announced that NS Health and Nova Scotia Government and General Employees Union (NSGEU) had come to an agreement as a result of an outstanding Licensed Practical Nurse (LPN) classification grievance in the former Capital District Health Authority (CDHA).
-The agreement, known as a consent award, was negotated by NS Health and NSGEU, with a decision imposed by an arbitrator.
-The outcome of the agreement resulted in a reclassification for former CDHA NSGEU LPNs.
+On June 11, 2020, there was a Consent Award between NS Health and Nova Scotia Government and General Employees Union (NSGEU) as a result of an outstanding Licensed Practical Nurse (LPN) classification grievance in the former Capital District Health Authority (CDHA).
+The outcome of the Consent Award resulted in a reclassification for former CDHA NSGEU LPNs.
 Effective March 17, 2014, the consent award provided an increase of 12% to LPNs and eligible LPNs received a retroactive pay to that date in August 2020.

-LPNs in the Nova Scotia Nurses Union (NSNU) have received a proactive 12% hourly wage increase consistent with the increase awarded to NSGEU LPNs.
-NS Health is involved in continued discussions with other bargaining units surrounding other LPN's eligibility.
-These discussions are ongoing and consequently results cannot be predicted with certainty.
+LPNs in the Nova Scotia Nurses Union (NSNU), Unifor, and Canadian Union of Public Employees (CUPE) received a proactive 12% hourly wage increase in June of 2020, consistent with the increase awarded to NSGEU LPNs.
+NS Health is involved in outstanding grievances on criteria for retroactive pay for CUPE/NSNU/Unifor LPNs, and whether eligibility will be consistent with what was done for NSGEU employees.
+These reviews are still outstanding and the results cannot be predicted with certainty.